Wayne RESA Brand and Style Guide

 Do not rely primarily on images to share information.
 Graphics, like flyers and diagrams, exclude users with vision impairments, as the text on the image cannot be read to them with assistive technology.
 For every graphic that you share online, you must provide a description.

-Alt text
+Alt Text

-• Be Descriptive.
-Alt text should be descriptive and convey the purpose and content of the image for someone who cannot see the image.
+• Be Descriptive: Convey the purpose and content of the image.

 Sizing